thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 (9 .
 I)
 ```

+The tree structure saves us a bit of work in a situation like this.
+And, if we can arrange for our lookup tree to be balanced or almost balanced, we'll save *more* work the bigger our data-set becomes.

 ##### TODO
-- write a recursive `my-assoc` so that we can compare like-for-like in the traces
-- should we mention asymptotic notation here?
-I feel like we're getting close enough to it, but it's not *exactly* in-scope.
+- should we mention asymptotic notation and/or tail-call elimination here?
+I feel like both are pretty relevant, but not *exactly* in-scope.

 ## Exercise 1.5.11